|BRJ Front Page||See all Essays||Send a Comment|

 Up in arms

 Mr.Roberts, whatever his actual views, would not be alone among jurists in disagreeing with the ruling in Roe v.
 Wade.
-We recall that four of the nine justices on the Supreme Court in 1973 also thought the case was wrongly decided.
+That view has become common in legal circles, although only two of the nine justices on the Supreme Court in 1973 thought the case was wrongly decided.
 It appears to me personally, though I have no problem with legalizing abortion, that this ruling overstepped on the legislative prerogative of Congress and, in the process wrote bad law poorly reasoned.
 (I'll explain my conclusion here, if you're interested.)
 The Court and the Congress, waltzing cautiously around the question of constitutional law-making authorities for over 200 years, have each taken different areas of the dance floor, so to speak.
 While the separation line on the floor may be fuzzy, the Court seems here to have stumbled into Congress' area – perhaps because it's a bumpy part of the floor and Congress wasn't occupying it.
 And if Congress continues to vacate the area, the Court will be happy to take it over.

 A bit of a problem